xia-lab/MetaboAnalystR/README.md

 01-08-2020 - Updating code for box plots + mummichog

-11-12-2019 - Update KEGG pathway libraries + updates to Pathway Analysis and MS Peaks to Paths vignettes

-10-17-2019 - Updates w. web server, updated MS Peaks to Paths vignettes to show adduct/currency customization

-09-24-2019 - Updates w. web server, bug-fixing + updates to MS Peaks to Paths and MetaboAnalystR 2.0 vignettes

-09-10-2019 - Updates for MS Peaks to Paths, batch processing for preprocessing raw MS data

-06-14-2019 - Bug fixing for t-test + volcano analysis

 04-11-2019 - Version Update: 2.0.1 - updated underlying code of MS Peaks to Paths, new functions to create plots to summarize results of mummichog and GSEA analysis, fixed bugs with compound name matching, updated documentation

-03-25-2019 - Updated MS Peaks to Paths to stop analysis if no significant peaks are identified.
-Updated underlying code with webserver and updated documentation

-03-19-2019 - Added support for MS2 data - function to read in MS2 data and extract/plot spectra for a specific m/z

-03-18-2019 - Added function to plot m/z features hits in a pathway for the MS Peaks to Paths module, updated documentation and MetaboAnalystR 2.0 tutorial to reflect this new addition

-03-17-2019 - Added method for combining p-values for MS Peaks to Paths (mummichog + fGSEA pvalues), updated documentation and MetaboAnalystR 2.0 workflow

-03-11-2019 - Added code chunk to set the number of cores used for parallel preprocessing of raw MS data to half of the number of available cores to avoid user memory issues + updated filepath for ImportRawMSData, so users only have to provide the folder path to the samples

 03-05-2019 - Version Update: 2.0.0! - added function for graphical integration of results from mummichog and fGSEA, added new tutorial with example data from the fecal metabolome of IBD patients